SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **ncpus** (int): number of CPUs.
 When processing multiple SLHA/LHE files, SModelS can run in a parallelized fashion, splitting up the input files in equal chunks.
-    *ncpus = -1* parallelizes to as many processes as number of CPU cores of the machine.
+    *ncpus = 0* parallelizes to as many processes as number of CPU cores of the machine, negative values mean parallelization to number of CPU cores minus the absolute value of ncpus (but at least 1).
 Default value is 1.
 Warning: python already parallelizes many tasks internally.

 .. _parameterFileDatabase: